DACSS/DACSS601Winter2022/MAKE_RMD.md

 ````
 ![Setup the file](https://i.imgur.com/Kmab4Iy.png)

-- You are all set now!
+- You are all set!
 Feel free to add your code now.